u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/enterprise.rst

 .. v10: fall 2022 pricing change - removal of "per app" notions
 .. v10a: clarified wording for Section 5.1 "(at that time)"

-By subscribing to the Odoo Enterprise services (the "Services") provided by Odoo SA and its affiliates (collectively, "Odoo SA") in relation with Odoo Enterprise Edition or Odoo Community Edition (the "Software"), hosted on Odoo SA's Cloud platforms (the "Cloud Platform") or on-premises ("Self-Hosting"), you (the "Customer") are agreeing to be bound by the following terms and conditions (the "Agreement").
+By subscribing to the Thrive Bureau ERP Enterprise services (the "Services") provided by Thrive Bureau ERP SA and its affiliates (collectively, "Thrive Bureau ERP SA") in relation with Thrive Bureau ERP Enterprise Edition or Thrive Bureau ERP Community
+Edition (the "Software"), hosted on Thrive Bureau ERP SA's Cloud platforms (the "Cloud Platform") or on-premises ("Self-Hosting"), you (the "Customer") are agreeing to be bound by the following terms and conditions (the "Agreement").